Biology

 BIOL 3202 Conservation Biology: 3 semester hours

 Prerequisites: BIOL 1821 and BIOL 1831.
-Introduction to the principles and theories of conservation biology.
-Course topics include biodiversity, extinctions, population modeling, habitat fragmentation, conservation area management, restoration ecology, and social science elements of conservation strategies.
-Class sessions will include lectures, discussions, and simulation exercises.
+This course is an introduction to the principles and theories of conservation biology, and field interviews with governmental and nongovernmental agencies.
+Course topics may include biodiversity, extinctions, population modeling, habitat fragmentation, conservation area management, restoration ecology, and social science elements of conservation strategies.
+Class sessions will include lectures and discussions.
 Three hours of lecture per week.

 BIOL 3203 Conservation Biology Laboratory: 2 semester hours

 Prerequisite: BIOL 3202 (recommended to be taken concurrently).
-Laboratory to accompany BIOL 3202.
-Laboratory will include computer simulations of conservation problems using existing software, 2-3 field trips to local conservation projects, and field interviews with governmental and nongovernmental agencies.
+This is the laboratory to accompany BIOL 3202.
+This laboratory class will include several field trips to local conservation projects, and field interviews with governmental and nongovernmental agencies.
 Three and one-half hours of laboratory per week.

 BIOL 3302 Evolution: 3 semester hours